dtronmans/denoising-autoencoder/README.md

-# Denoising autoencoder to remove arrow and text annotations embedded in medical images
+# Denoising autoencoder to remove annotations embedded in medical images

-test text
+Medical scans sometimes come with annotations drawn by the radiologist or doctor.
+These annotations can act as confounders for a deep learning method that aims to classify or segment these images.

+## Example

+## Usage